-Use good quality hosting like siteground and best cache plugin like WP Rocket It will make your website optimize automatically.
+Use good quality hosting like siteground and the best cache plugin like WP Rocket It will optimize your website automatically.

-🚀 How can I Speed up my WordPress site without plugin?
+🚀 How can I speed up my WordPress site without a plugin?

-Without plugins you can achieve good speed score by using high reputed hosting but once you started getting traffic you need something for cache.
+Without plugins you can achieve a good speed score by using high reputed hosting but once you start getting traffic you need something for cache.
 So using basic plugins is necessary to achieve the fast loading WordPress site.

 🚀 How can I make WordPress load faster?